dreamfactorysoftware/platform-wiki/setup-guide/common/Setup-Ruby.md

 ## 3. Install a specific version of Ruby (optional)

-Now we can install all the required version of Ruby simply e.g.
+Now we can install all the required version of Ruby simply e.g:

-	$ rmv install 1.9.3

-Or:

-	$ rvm install 1.8.7
+	$ rvm install 1.9.3

+(Ruby 1.9.3 is the version we use for SnowPlow Ruby applications.)

-To use a particular version enter
+To use a particular version enter:

 	$ rvm use 1.9.3
 	$ ruby -v # To check the version